LexLeethor/LexLeethor/README.md

-Wanna learn how to draw but have other stuff.
+Wanna learn how to draw but have other stuff to do.
 I exploit school Chromebooks as a way to entertain myself.